Jessica Mason-Greathouse Identified as Victim in Fatal Warren Car Accident

 Niles resident identified as victim after vehicle crosses center line, causing fatal head-on collision

-Jessica Mason-Greathouse, 32, of Niles, was identified as the victim of a fatal head-on car accident on East Market Street in Warren, Ohio, on Monday, according to a report.
+Jessica Mason-Greathouse, 32, of Niles, was identified as the victim of a fatal head-on car accident on East Market Street in Warren, Ohio, just before 10:30 a.m.
+Monday.

-A westbound 2020 Chevrolet Cobalt crossed the center line and struck the front end of an eastbound 2022 Nissan Rogue.
-Mason-Greathouse was a passenger in the Cobalt at the time of the collision.
+According to a report, a westbound 2020 Chevrolet Cobalt crossed the center line and struck the front end of an eastbound 2022 Nissan Rogue.
+Mason-Greathouse was a passenger in the Chevrolet at the time of the collision.

-The 32-year-old driver of the Cobalt was hospitalized with serious injuries.
+The 32-year-old driver of the Chevrolet was hospitalized with serious injuries.

 The physical and financial toll of a severe crash can overwhelm injured passengers and their families.
 While police handle the investigation into the collision, victims often must handle complex insurance claims to cover their medical care and other losses.
-National Legal Analyst Stefano Formica, Of Bond Legal"Insurance companies can be notoriously unconcerned with the mounting costs that an injured party may accrue.
+Stefano Formica, a national legal analyst for Accident News and of Bond Legal, noted, "Insurance companies can be notoriously unconcerned with the mounting costs that an injured party may accrue.
 That's where an attorney can help.
-We protect the victims of these tragedies daily, forcing the insurance companies to pay for their mistakes."
+Attorneys exist to protect the rights of victims and help them navigate these tragedies, pursuing fair compensation from the insurance companies on behalf of victims."

 Ohio follows a modified comparative fault (51% bar) system.
 The statute of limitations is 2 years.